Skip to main content

 Note

-2. A merchant may have as few as zero or as many as four individuals who fulfill the ownership prong, but at least one individual is required under the control prong.
+2. A merchant can have up to four ownership prongs, but require at least one control prong.

-5. For non-U.S. persons without a U.S. SSN or Individual Taxpayer Identification Number (ITIN), obtain a current, non-expired foreign passport number and country of issuance, alien identification card number, or reference number and country of issuance of any other government-issued document evidencing nationality or residence and bearing a photo or similar safeguard.
+5. Non-U.S. persons without a U.S. SSN or ITIN need a current foreign passport number and country of issuance, an alien registration card number, or a similar government-issued document with a photo.

 Variants and Exceptions